Freelance Writing Niches: Do You Have to Niche Down?

 Many writers have niches in specific industries: personal finance, car insurance, and healthcare.
 And then within each of those niches, you can niche even further (how many times can we use niche in one sentence): personal finance for women, car insurance for travel companies, B2B healthcare for doctor’s offices.

 You can also niche within a type of work too.
-A copywriter might niche down to only write email marketing campaigns.
-A B2B writer might only write case studies for their clients.
-Or a writer might only write video sales scripts.
+A copywriter might niche down to only writing email marketing campaigns.
+A B2B SaaS writer might only write case studies for their clients.
+Or a writer might only create video sales scripts for clients.

 Got it?